 When should you change the brake pads on your 1986 Chevrolet Cavalier?
 It depends largely on your driving style and terrain.
 Brake pads often last 30,000 to 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 How often you need to replace your brake pads also depends on what kind you have on your Cavalier.
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Cavalier brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Cavalier, we’ll use brake components that meet or exceed Chevrolet’s specs.

 Your Chevrolet Cavalier engine may be strong and reliable.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving is difficult when your brakes are anything but their best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Visit Firestone Complete Auto Care for the right brake repair for your 1986 Chevrolet Cavalier.
 Our brake repair services include pad/shoe replacement, brake rotor/drum machining, brake fluid exchange, and brake caliper and wheel cylinder installation.
 Schedule an appointment today for Chevrolet Cavalier brake service and repair.

 You rely on your Chevrolet Cavalier to get you where you need to be.
 When something breaks, we're ready.
 Click on a repair below to learn more about 1986 Chevrolet Cavalier repairs.